DBoroujerdi/thezone/README.md

 ![Imagined context..](diagram/architecture.png)

 To implement this I first came up with an imagined system design in which this service would live.
-In this system auth concerns are handled by a gatway which routes auth requests to the authentication service, maybe assigns a user a session, with all subsequest requests to other services in the system only allowed through if they have a valid session.
-Maybe the session is also checked with the auth service for valididity?
-The point being is that these concerns don't have to be implemented in this service.
+In this system, auth concerns are handled by a gatway service which routes auth requests to the authentication service, assigns a user a session.
+All subsequest requests after this are only allowed through if they have a valid session (Maybe the session is also checked with the auth service for valididity on each call..?).
+One reason for this is that these concerns don't have to be implemented in the stream service, another being that it makes this service much simpler..

 The flow might go like this..
 1. Login - auth service authenticates the user and assigns a session id.